sashasochka/sport-programming/README.md

-sport-programming
+Sport programming
 =================

-This repo contains my solutions for CodeForces, TopCoder, Google Code Jam and other competitions.
+This repo contains netbeans template projects for sport-programming contests and some solutions